harmenverburg/preingest/README.md

   definitions, this may need at least 3 GB of memory.

 - Preservica [SIP Creator 5.11](https://usergroup.preservica.com/downloads/view.php?resource=SIP+Creator&version=5.11).
-  Its command line interface will be invoked using Java 8 from a Linux Docker container.
-This has been tested using the Linux 64 bit version ZIP download, but Windows installations may work on Linux too.
-A bug in the SIP Creator CLI requires installation in a folder without spaces.
+  Its command line interface will be invoked using 64 bits Java 8 from a Linux Docker container.
+This was tested using the Linux 64 bits ZIP download, but the 64 bits Windows download may work for Docker too.
+A bug in the SIP Creator CLI requires installation in a folder without spaces, at least during its first run.
 Beware that Client Installer 5.10 and 5.11 do not include the SIP Creator command line interface.
 Also note that the original Linux `createsip` script is not used; instead [a custom version](xslweb-jdk8-webservices-docker/home/webapps/sipcreator/scripts/nha-createsip) is included in the Docker image.
-And beware that 5.10 [does not suffice](https://eu.preservica.com/sdb/help/documentation):
+Beware that 5.10 [does not suffice](https://eu.preservica.com/sdb/help/documentation):

   > #### 7.6.
 XIP Metadata Fragments
   >